thephpleague/url/4.0/components/overview.md

 The userinfo part is composed of the `user` and the `pass` components.

-Apart from the authority part, each component and part of an URL is manageable by a dedicated class:
+Apart from the authority part, each component and part of an URL is manageable through a dedicated class:

 - The `League\Url\Scheme` class represents the URL scheme component;
 - The `League\Url\UserInfo` class represents the URL userinfo part;